dbt-labs/docs.getdbt.com/website/docs/docs/get-started/privatelink/snowflake-privatelink.md

 ## Configuring new endpoints with PrivateLink

-Once support has completed the configuration, you can start creating new connections using PrivateLink.
+Once dbt Cloud support completes the configuration, you can start creating new connections using PrivateLink.

 1. Navigate to settings → Create new project → select Redshift
 2. You will see two radio buttons: **Public** and **Private.** Select Private
 3. Select the private endpoint from the dropdown (this will automatically populate the hostname/account field)
-4. Configure the remaining DWH details
+4. Configure the remaining DWH details.
-5. Test your connection and save it
+5. Test your connection and save it.